Addono/aknapen.nl/content/blog/20230205-declarative-static-bull-jobs-in-nestjs.md

 # Global declarative Cronjobs in Nest.js with Bull

-There are a couple of ways on how to schedule repeatable jobs in Nest.js. `@nestjs/schedule` is what the [official documentation](https://docs.nestjs.com/techniques/task-scheduling) guides you towards.
-It's an elegant CRON-based API, which should be familiar to most developers.
+There are several ways on how to schedule repeatable jobs in Nest.js.
+The [official documentation](https://docs.nestjs.com/techniques/task-scheduling) suggests using `@nestjs/schedule`.
+This library offers an elegant CRON-based API, which should be familiar to most Nest.js developers.

-Look at how elegant this declarative API is:
+Look at how neat and simple this declarative API is:

 ```ts
 @Injectable()